Under GDPR Can an Individual be Held Responsible?

 88%

 A data breach claim is a claim you can make against an individual, an entity, or a number of defendants.
-In the claim, you state the defendant to be a responsible party for the exposure of your sensitive information, demanding financial compensation for the damages.
+In the claim, you state the defendant to be a responsible party for the exposure of your personal information, seeking financial compensation for the damages.

-The current law allows you to make a claim for the material damage of the breach, like losing money, and the non-material damage, like suffering from distress and anxiety.
+The current law allows you to make a claim for the material damage of the breach, like losing money, and the non-material damage, like suffering from any distress and anxiety caused by the data breach.

-If data protection law is breached, the GDPR gives you an opportunity to claim compensation from an organisation.
+If data protection law is breached, GDPR gives you an opportunity to claim compensation from the organisation responsible for the breach that should have been properly protecting your data.

 The amount of data breach compensation varies according to the type of the breach and the court judgment.